What Dog Training options do you offer?

 Many of the owners that come to us for dog training have no interest in taking their dog on a day's shooting.
 Their primary interest is in having fun teaching their dog good manners and building a lasting bond with their companion.

 It is no coincidence therefore, that the majority of dogs whose owners bring them to to Acer for dog training are first and foremost, pets.
 They live indoors and spend their evenings snoozing on a rug in front of the fire.

 Some go on to become great working dogs, both in the field and by competing in trials.
 Others are happy, well mannered companions for their owners.
 One thing the all dogs have in common is that their owners understand the benefits of training their gundog in a way that makes the best use of its natural hunting and retrieving instincts.

 Where are the Gundog Training sessions held?

 Most dog owners train their dog to sit and come when called within the confines of their home, or maybe at a class in the local church hall.
-The trouble is, these environments won’t equip you to deal with all the tempting distractions that your dog will face when you are out and about together in the countryside.
+The trouble is, these environments aren't authentic.
+They won’t equip you to deal with all the tempting distractions that your dog will face when you are out and about together in the countryside.

 For puppies and beginners, we use a quiet, part-enclosed field with short grass which is bordered by hedgerows.
 For more advanced gundog training we use a meadow which has varying terrain.
-This includes longer grass and lots of cover in the form of bushes and woodland, hedgerows, obstacles, natural pathways for running lanes and a stream.
+This includes longer grass and lots of cover in the form of bushes and woodland.
+We also have hedgerows, obstacles, natural pathways for running lanes and a stream.